Damillora/Shioriko/README.md

 * `DISABLE_REGISTRATION`: Optional, disable registration on the instance

 ## Contributing
-Shioriko is still in an early stage, but contributions are welcome!
+phoebe is still in an early stage, but contributions are welcome!

 ## License
-shioriko is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+phoebe is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).